Battle pass

-Concept
+Concept and design

-Within the video game Fortnite & a few others, a battle pass may be offered free to a player, or may require the player to purchase it through microtransactions.
+A battle pass may be offered free to a player, or may require the player to purchase it through microtransactions.
 Once obtained, the battle pass presents the player with a number of reward tiers; by earning enough experience to complete the tier, the player gains the rewards offered at that tier.
 These rewards are typically cosmetic in nature, such as character and weapon customization options (also known as "skins"), emotes, and other non-gameplay affecting elements.
 More desirable rewards are provided at higher levels, which offer a way for players to show off these unique customization options to other players as a status symbol.
 Experience is gained through normal gameplay, and often through in-game challenges, while some games offer a way to accelerate progression through a battle pass by using microtransactions.
-In games that offer both free and paid-for battle passes, the free pass may have a very limited number of tiers or offer fewer or less-desirable rewards, but will track progress of the player's progression through the paid-for battle pass, allowing them to buy that battle pass at any time to reap the rewards.
+In games that offer both free and paid-for battle passes, the free pass may have a very limited number of tiers or offer fewer or less-desirable rewards, but will track player's progression through the paid-for battle pass, allowing them to buy that battle pass at any time to collect the rewards.

+Other battle passes, such as in Helldivers 2, Call of Duty, or Marvel Rivals, use block sets of rewards instead of a direct linear progression.
+In these cases, a player earned some type of in game currency to unlock one of a page or subset of rewards on the pass; once all the rewards on that page have been earned, the player moves onto the next page, and may be given a bonus reward for completing the page.
+This approach gives the play some freedom in selecting the order of rewards they want.